eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 ) -> Result<(), Status> { .. }
 ```

-The `register_entities` function in this Rust sample digital twin provider showcases the process of registering with the In-Vehicle Digital Twin Service.
+The `register_entities` function in this Rust sample digital twin provider shows the process of registering with the In-Vehicle Digital Twin Service.

 #### Run the Sample Digital Twin Provider